robwilliams/cowtown/index.md

    Whilst studying for my Music Diploma I developed a teaching scheme that improves on traditional methods and accelerates progress for students at every level.
 I had no choice but to create it from the ground up because I couldn't find what I needed anywhere - not in my books, videos, magazines, or the internet: nowhere.

-   If You - like me - deserve better than the "monkey-see, monkey-do" teaching that seems so commonplace, we'll get on just fine.
+   If You deserve better than the "monkey-see, monkey-do" teaching that seems so commonplace, we'll get on just fine.
+If you want a teacher who deals only in the facts and reality, you're in the right place.

   When we work together, you'll discover what the guitar really is - with straight talk.
 I don't peddle  nonsense and self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius".
 What I do is give you a unique system that lays bare the way music works on the guitar.